Web3 Infrastructure

 Data sovereignty is a pillar of the Web3 movement.
 We investigate decentralized storage solutions like IPFS, Filecoin, and Arweave, which ensure that digital history cannot be erased by a single entity.
 Additionally, we place a heavy emphasis on privacy-preserving technologies, including Zero-Knowledge (ZK) proofs and secure multi-party computation.
 In an era of increasing surveillance, Web3 infrastructure provides the tools necessary for individual privacy and security.

-Quantum Threat to Bitcoin Looms: Caltech Warns 17
+Fireblocks CEO: Quantum Threat to Bitcoin is Coordination Issue 17